-Website Backdoors consisting several lines of codes can be termed as big and complex codes.
+Website Backdoors consisting of several lines of codes can be termed as big and complex codes.
 A very apt example of this would be this code snippet:

 Sometimes, the hacker obfuscates the codes in order to make it more difficult to detect.
 Here is an example of that.

 One-liner codes that use basic commands in it can be called simple backdoors.
 An example of this would be the following piece of code, using which a hacker runs a command on the website server.